teambit/cleargraph/src/abstract-graph/README.md

 Return all nodes that are successors of the specified node or nodes **recursively**, or undefined if node v is not in the graph, an empty array or an array with non-existing v.
 Behavior is undefined for undirected graphs - use neighbors instead.
 - byEdgeLabels = allows traversing the graph only along specific edge types.
 If empty array - traverse on all edge types.
 - returnNodeInfo = true returns all the node object.
 False (default) returns only the node key.
-- returnStructure = 'flatList' returns a flat list of all successor nodes.
+- returnStructure = 'flatList' (default) returns a flat list of all successor nodes.
 - returnStructure = 'subGraph' returns a sub-graph of all successor nodes.
 - returnStructure = 'layers' returns a layered representation (array of arrays) of all successor nodes.